 The finished icons will be 52cm X 42cm made out of recycled wood, a pew from Holy Trinity church.
 All natural materials have been used to write the icon each having a theological meaning.
 The whole process of writing an icon is a theological journey, from the bare wood of the crucifixion to the luminous colours of the resurrection.

 Saint Helier was a hermit monk living in Jersey in the 6th Century.
 His legend tells the story of his ascetic lifestyle, starving himself for years.
 From his vantage point on Hermitage Rock he would look out across the bay and signal to the shore if there were marauding attackers approaching.
 Finally he is said to have been beheaded by one such group of attackers and despite his frail body he was able to pick up his head and walk to shore.

 My challenge was to interpret all this information about Helier into an icon.
 I chose to depict him standing in front of the St Helier Hermitage Rock, as we know it today.
 His head lies on the sea shore and the offending axe is propped up against a rock.
 Helier wears the robes of an ascetic monk, one of this hands points to his decapitated head and the other is held in an iconographic gesture that proclaims the divinity and humanity of Jesus Christ

 Here is my initial drawing.

-During St Helier week the 12th to 17th July I will be artist in residence in St Helier at All Saints Church and will be happy to share with you the richness found in writing an icon, especially the icon of Saint Helier.
+During St Helier week the 12th to 17th July I was artist in residence in St Helier at All Saints Church and will be happy to share with you the richness found in writing an icon, especially the icon of Saint Helier.

 From Article for Les Laurentins magazine